romeiro-bru/url-shortening/README.md

 Your users should be able to:

-View the optimal layout for the site depending on their device's screen size Shorten any valid URL
+* View the optimal layout for the site depending on their device's screen size
+* Shorten any valid URL ✔️
-See a list of their shortened links, even after refreshing the browser Copy the shortened link to their clipboard in a single click Receive an error message when the form is submitted if:
+* See a list of their shortened links ✔️
+* Copy the shortened link to their clipboard in a single click
-The input field is empty
+* Receive an error message when the form is submitted if: the input field is empty

 ## Api Reference
 [shrtcode API](https://shrtco.de/docs/)